Alexis Brown - Down to Earth and Awesome Frontwoman of Straight Line Stitch

 Straight Line Stitch, Alexis Brown pictured at center - courtesy Pavement Music

 TLR: Hi Alexis, thank you for taking the time while tour to talk with me.
 I appreciate it, and I appreciate understanding the delay on my side, I wanted to set this up before you started the tour.

 TLR: I was late first, so apologies are on me [laughs].
-Speaking of touring, you're on the road in support of your new EP, Transparency, which dropped a few weeks ago on June 30.
+Speaking of touring, let's jump right in; you're on the road in support of your new EP, Transparency, which dropped a few weeks ago on June 30.
 What can those that haven't listened to it yet expect?

 Alexis: A brutal emotional roller coaster.
 Seriously, we jump from one extreme to the next.

 TLR: Nice, I like when music does that all in one package.
 How does the creative process breakdown for you and your band mates, Alexis?

 Alexis: All of us write collectively together as well as on our own through computer programs and such.
 We pretty much just send ideas back & forth to each other and build from there.